Explore your musical creativity through ‘Play Me, I’m Yours’

 Missing your piano fix at lunchtime?
 Wishing you could tickle the ivories on your way home?

 Don’t worry, our pianos are back!
-We have commissioned 5 brand new pianos placed in different locations across the estate.
+We have commissioned 4 pianos placed in different locations across the estate.

 So whether you’re an expert wanting to show off your skills, a beginner hoping to try the piano for the first time, look out for these beautiful instruments supplied by Handel Pianos Ltd to bring some music to your working day.